YashAnand1/itldims-cmd/itldims/readme.md

 # Searching Method

 ## Setup
+- [Install etcd](https://etcd.io/docs/v3.4/install/).
+Start the etcd (locally, if needed) by running the `etcd` command
 - Clone the [itldims directory](https://github.com/yash-anand-fosteringlinux/itldims-cmd/tree/main/itldims)
-- In the API directory, 'go run' [main.go](https://github.com/yash-anand-fosteringlinux/itldims-cmd/blob/main/itldims/main.go) for connecting with the API
+- In the API directory, `go run` [main.go](https://github.com/yash-anand-fosteringlinux/itldims-cmd/blob/main/itldims/main.go) for connecting with the API
-- Optional: Have etcdctl installed for future use
+- Run the `itldims` related commands from the cmd directory

 ## Topics
 - Workings of the code
 - Command Combinations
 - Outputs of Command Combinations
+- Setup

 # Workings of the code
 - This code utilises a modifed version of  [main.go](https://github.com/yash-anand-fosteringlinux/Commands-and-Outputs/blob/main/Old-Keys-Input/main.go), where the etcd API url `localhost:8181/servers/` is connected with for displaying all the key-values.